ChristosT/dummy-guide/doc/source/filteringData.rst

 ``Center`` :index:`\ <Center>`\  to the plane offset from the origin.

-This filter reflects the input dataset and produces an unstructured grid (Section :numref:`sec:VTKDataModel:UnstructuredGrid`).
+This filter reflects the input dataset and produces an unstructured grid (:numref:`sec:VTKDataModel:UnstructuredGrid`).
 Thus, the same caveats for ``Clip`` :index:`\ <Clip>`\  and  ``Threshold`` :index:`\ <Threshold>`\  filter apply here when dealing with structured datasets.